Data type Geometry (module for Omeka S)

 Libraries

 This module uses many open source leaflet libraries.
-See asset/vendor
+See asset/vendor for

 details.